symfony/symfony-docs/cookbook/event_dispatcher/event_listener.rst

 How to Create Event Listeners and Subscribers
 =============================================

-Symfony has various events and hooks that can be used to trigger custom actions in your application.
-Those events are thrown by the HttpKernel component and they are defined in the :class:`Symfony\\Component\\HttpKernel\\KernelEvents` class.
+Symfony has various events and hooks that can be used to perform custom actions in your application.
+Those events are triggered by the HttpKernel component and they are defined in the :class:`Symfony\\Component\\HttpKernel\\KernelEvents` class.